 Click HERE to view information about Summer 2020 campus housing options for both hall and apartment residents.

 Current campus residents are required to formally check-out of hall rooms and apartments by 10 a.m. on Friday, May 15th.
-This must include the return of room keys issued to traditional hall residents.
+(CANCELLED DUE TO COVID) This must include the return of room keys issued to traditional hall residents.
 Swipe access cards will automatically expire at closing on Friday, May 15th.
 Key Return envelopes for traditional hall residents will be made available.
 Instructions regarding proper check-out will also be emailed to you well in advance of move-out.
 Failure to properly complete the check-out process WILL result in improper check-out fines.
 Failure to leave your room or apartment in approximately the same condition as when you moved in will also result in fines.